jose-raposo/car-insurance-buyers-web-app/README.md

 ## Steps of the problem:
 1 - Get insights/information about the database features (EDA step)
 2 - Explore and select which features are best related with the "proneness" to get a car insurance
-3 - Stress different ML models that best fit our goal in this special case (you´ll find more discussion on Jupyter Notebook)
+3 - Stress different ML models that best fit our goal in this special case (more about that on Jupyter Notebook)
 4 - Applying the best ML model chose on the test dataset to predict unknown client´s responses